Knowledge Hub

 • Express actual contract formation authority - Actual authority is given expressly when the specific authorisation is provided in writing or verbally.
 One example is a board resolution.
 The Court of Appeal has defined express actual contract formation authority as the ‘express conferring of authority by the principal on the agent to enter into a particular transaction or a class of transactions’ (Ukraine v Law Debenture Trust Corp Plc [2018] EWCA Civ 2026).
 Therefore, a written or oral statement given by a principal to an agent along the lines of ‘I authorise you to enter into all supply agreements with a value of less than £10,000’ would constitute express actual authority.

 • Implied actual contract formation authority - Authority can also be implied either through the position of the agent or their course of conduct.
 For example, if the agent is appointed as the managing director of a company, they will have the implied authority to do all the things that are usual for someone in that position.
-For example, there will be a course of conduct where the agent has acted in a certain way for some time with the agreement of the principal so the agent is deemed to have the necessary authority to act in that way.
-One memorable legal case on implied actual contract formation authority was the case of celebrity chef, Gordon Ramsey.
+For example, there will be a course of conduct where the agent has acted in a certain way for some time with the agreement of the principal, so the agent is deemed to have the necessary authority to act in that way.
+One memorable legal case on implied actual contract formation authority was the case of celebrity chef Gordon Ramsey.
 In Ramsay v Love [2015] EWHC 65 (Ch), Gordon Ramsay argued that his father-in-law had used a signature machine to sign documents on his behalf when his father-in-law did not have the authority to do so and that, as a result, he was not contractually liable to pay the annual rent of £640,000 on a pub in London.
-Gordon Ramsay was not successful as the court held his father-in-law did have contract formation authority on an implied basis due to their 20-year working relationship during which time the father-in-law had been left to run the business with Gordon Ramsay being aware of his relative’s use of the signature machine.
+Gordon Ramsay was not successful, as the court held that his father-in-law had contract formation authority on an implied basis due to their 20-year working relationship.
+During that time, the father-in-law had been left to run the business, with Gordon Ramsay being aware of his relative’s use of the signature machine.

 Apparent contract formation authority

 Apparent contract formation authority is more vague than actual contract formation authority.
-Apparent authority occurs where the authority is perceived by third parties.
+Apparent authority occurs when third parties perceive the authority.
 Apparent contract formation authority can still bind the principal.
 For example, if a principal describes their agent as having greater authority than the agent actually has and the agent then acts in accordance with that greater authority, the principal will be bound by the agent’s actions.

 In summary, an agent can bind a principal using apparent contract formation authority if three elements are satisfied: